Joshua Chapter 5

 Yəhōšuaʿ,(/ˈdʒɒʃuə/), lit.
 ‘Yahweh is salvation’) also known as Yehoshua.
 Yeshua or Y’shua (ישוע; with vowel pointing Hebrew: יֵשׁוּעַ, romanized: Yēšūaʿ) was a common alternative form of the name Yehoshua (Hebrew: יְהוֹשֻׁעַ, romanized: Yəhōšūaʿ, lit. ’Joshua’) in later books of the Hebrew Bible and among Jews of the Second Temple period.
 The name corresponds to the Greek spelling Iesous (Ἰησοῦς), from which, through the Latin IESVS/Iesus, comes the English spelling Jesus meaning salvation.

-, This day have I rolled away the reproach of Egypt from off you.
-Wherefore the name of the place is called Gilgal to this day.
+, This day have I rolled away the disgrace of Egypt from off you.
+So the name of the place is called Gilgal (meaning rolling) to this day.

-5:10 And the children of Israel encamped in Gilgal, and kept the passover on the fourteenth day of the month at even in the plains of Jerichoיְרִיחוֹ
+5:10 And the children of Israel camped in Gilgal, and kept the Passover on the fourteenth day of the month at evening on the plains of Jerichoיְרִיחוֹ

 .